t-tortosa/cppCourses/README.md

 # cppCourses
-Cpp courses with WPS presentation
+Cpp courses using Jupyter notebooks with xeus extension